 Architects, technologists, architectural engineers, building contractors, architectural bureaus, manufacturers, engineering companies and real estate companies are invited to enter the professional competition program.

-Entries must be projects designed or completed in the past four (4) years, between 2014 and 2018, and which have never been awarded with the Eurasian Prize at the Professional level.
+Entries must be projects designed or completed in the past five (4) years, between 2017 and 2021, and which have never been awarded with the Eurasian Prize at the Professional level.